MagicFoundation/Alcinoe/README.md

 Fast TStringList
 ----------------

-TALStringListA works the same as Delphi's TStringList, except that it allows you to search for a name=value using a quicksort algorithm when the list is sorted.
+TALStringList works the same as Delphi's TStringList, except that it allows you to search for a name=value using a quicksort algorithm when the list is sorted.
-Additionally, TALStringListA uses a locale-independent algorithm (based on the 8-bit ordinal value of each character) instead of the AnsiCompareText and AnsiCompareStr used by Delphi's TStringList.
-As a result, sorting in TALStringListA is up to 10 times faster than in Delphi's TStringList.
-Furthermore, TALStringListA is not a Unicode TStringList, but a 100% Ansi StringList.
+Additionally, TALStringList uses a locale-independent algorithm (based on the 8-bit ordinal value of each character) instead of the AnsiCompareText and AnsiCompareStr used by Delphi's TStringList.
+As a result, sorting in TALStringList is up to 10 times faster than in Delphi's TStringList.
+Furthermore, TALStringList is not a Unicode TStringList, but a 100% Ansi StringList.
 You can start exploring this feature with the demo located at [{alcinoe}\Demos\ALSortedListBenchmark](https://github.com/MagicFoundation/Alcinoe/tree/master/Demos/ALSortedListBenchmark)